-[Principally applications for positions, and related testimonials, references and curricula vitae.
-Also includes replies from Benjamin Britten, Elizabeth Maconchy and Christian Darnton, 1935 in response to Bishop's enquiry to Iris Lemare about works by young composers.]
+Principally applications for positions, including related testimonials, references and curricula vitae.
+Also, replies from Benjamin Britten, Elizabeth Maconchy and Christian Darnton, 1935, in response to Bishop's enquiry to Iris Lemare about works by young composers.

 4. Correspondence.
 Principally replies to invitations and arrangements for visits while on study leave, 1957-1959.
 3 cm.